tanishasagar/Threat_Intel_Aggregator/README.md

 ---

+## Documentation
+Detailed static and dynamic analysis screenshots are included in the project report.

+---

 ## Disclaimer
 This project is intended strictly for **educational and research purposes**.
 All threat intelligence data used in this project is sourced from publicly available feeds.